-Audio in wine is undergoing an overhaul to support the mmdevapi introduced in Windows Vista.
+Audio in wine has undergone an overhaul to support the mmdevapi introduced in Windows Vista.
 These WinePulse patches are for the old winmm-based audio stack and are no longer relevant.

 (Wine 1.3.25 released) What’s new in this release… Rewrite of the audio support, using the Win7 architecture [mmdevapi].